brxcybr/pisword/README.md

 ![PiSword Header](images/pisword_logo.png)
 # Pi|SWORD
-*A Python-based SOAR Platform Lightweight enough for any Environment*
+*A Python-based SOAR Platform, lightweight enough for _any_ environment*

 ## Description
-_*Pi|SWORD*_ is a **SOAR** _(Security Orchestration, Automation, and Response)_ application and integration framework that is purpose-built to run efficiently in edge or small-office/home-office environments, such as on a Raspberry Pi
+_*Pi|SWORD*_ is a **SOAR** _(Security Orchestration, Automation, and Response)_ application and integration framework that is purpose-built to run efficiently in edge or small-office/home-office environments, such as on a Raspberry Pi or inside of a Virtual Machine
-- The application reads YAML configuration files from the `./config` directory, and then executes the actions specified in the YAML files.
+- It provides an extensible framework for third-party integration support, playbook building, and management
-- Once a playbook is launch, and will run continuously until stopped.
-It is designed to run statelessly, meaning that it does not need to store any data between runs, and reads the local configuration files and playbooks at launch.
+- Pi|SWORD is designed to run statelessly, meaning that it does not need to store any data between runs, and reads the local configuration files and playbooks at launch.
-- Features a `curses`-based menu system for creating, editing, and launching playbooks
+- Third-party integrations are initialized using YAML configuration files from the `./config` directory, which allows users to build playbooks from supported integration functions
+- Supported integration functions are imported dynamically from the `./integrations` directory, which can be modified to provide additional functionality
+- Playbooks are stored in the `./playbooks` directory, and can be built, edited, and launched from the application
+- Supports for Raspian OS (aarch64) and Debian 11 Bullseye (x86_64)

-## Proof of Concept Feaures
+## Proof of Concept Features
-- The application will read a YAML file from the `./config` directory, and then execute the actions
+- Reads a YAML file from the `./config` directory to and initializes enabled integrations (MISP and pfSense)
+- Loads a playbook from the `./playbooks` directory that performs the following actions:
-- The application will extract threat intelligence blacklist IP data using `PyMISP`
+    1. Extracts threat intelligence blacklist IP data using `PyMISP` from a local, containerized `MISP` instance
-- The application will interact with the remote APIs (integrations) as specified in the config files
+    2. Generates pfSense firewall rules for each of the blacklist IPs and blocks them at the perimeter (pfSense WAN interface)
-- The application will log all actions and results to a log file, `pisword.log`
+- All actions and results to a local log file, `pisword.log`. _Note: Logging level is set to `DEBUG` by default as development is ongoing._

 ## Future Features
-- Containerize the application using Docker
+- Fully containerized release of the project build, with orchestration support for DockerSwarm
 - Graphical playbook visualization system
-- Encrypt the API keys and other sensitive data using a master key
+- Encrypt the API keys and other sensitive data in the configuration files using public/private key pairs
 - Support for additional integrations
-- A fully featured API for integrating with other applications
+- Full-featured Flask API for integrating with other applications
-- A more user friendly web interface for configuring and using the application
+- User-friendly web interface for configuring and using the application
-- An automated installer for the application and dependencies
+- Automated installer for application and its dependencies
+- Support for additional operating systems and architectures

 ## Known Issues
 - The menu system is not fully functional